robmarkcole/fastpages-blog/_posts/2022-08-15-transformers.md

 ## Footnotes
 [^1]: https://blogs.nvidia.com/blog/2022/03/25/what-is-a-transformer-model/
 [^2]: image-specific inductive bias: in CNN's the use of kernels bakes in the notion that image pixels are locally correlated and their correlation maps are translation-invariant, whilst a ViT must learn this, [ref](https://keras.io/examples/vision/vit_small_ds/)
+[^3]: Note that multi-class reports accuracy on the target class, whilst multi-label reports the mean average precision (mAP) across labels on the image
-[^3]: For further reading on pre-training see [An Empirical Study of Remote Sensing Pretraining](https://arxiv.org/abs/2204.02825)
+[^4]: For further reading on pre-training see [An Empirical Study of Remote Sensing Pretraining](https://arxiv.org/abs/2204.02825)